Blogs/AI

 Written by Ajay Patel

-Generating correct SQL queries is a foundational requirement in data analysis and database-driven systems.
-I’m writing this because AI-powered SQL generators often perform well on simple prompts but fail when queries involve grouped calculations, aggregation boundaries, or multi-table relationships.
+AI-powered SQL generators perform well on simple prompts but often break on queries that involve grouped calculations, aggregation boundaries, or multi-table relationships.
 These failures are subtle, easy to miss, and costly in production.

 What is the percentage of orders that have more than one product?